jbuehl/solaredge/README.md

 ### Notes
-Data may be read from a file containing messages in the SolarEdge protocol that was previously created by seextract from a pcap file, or the output from a previous run of semonitor.
+Data may be read from a file containing messages in the SolarEdge protocol that was previously created by seextract.py from a pcap file, or the output from a previous run of semonitor.py.
 It may also be read in real time from one of the RS232, RS485, or ethernet interfaces on a SolarEdge inverter.

 Debug messages are sent to the system log, unless the -d option is specified.
 If an error occurs